1jour1vin

 About the wine:

-Is it possible to create a structured wine without it being heavy?
-The 2021 Cabernet Franc Gran Enemigo Gualtallary offers a remarkable answer to this apparent paradox, finding the solution in a balanced combination of terroir and meticulous work in the cellar.
-It is almost utopian: a mountain wine with the structure and character of high-altitude vineyards, yet with the agility and freshness of an oceanic red.
-Purple in color, it opens with aromas of blackberry and plum, enhanced by notes of mountain herbs, a touch of tart cherry, blackcurrant, and floral notes of violet and lavender.
+Is it possible to create a structured wine that isn’t heavy?
+The 2021 Gran Enemigo Gualtallary Cabernet Franc offers a remarkable answer to this apparent paradox, finding the solution in a balanced combination of terroir and meticulous work in the cellar.
+It’s almost utopian: a mountain wine with the structure and character of high-altitude vineyards, yet with the agility and freshness of an oceanic red.
+Purple in color, it opens with aromas of blackberry and plum, enhanced by notes of mountain herbs, a hint of tart cherry, blackcurrant, and floral notes of violet and lavender.
 Dry and juicy, with a slightly compact texture, this wine glides across the palate with an ethereal grace, supported by fine, chalky tannins.
 This wine is a true triumph.
 2026–2046

 James Suckling